-	If you have chronic yeast infections or candida you must look into the mercury connection.
+If you have constant yeast infections or Candida you must look into the mercury connection.
 When the yeast cell becomes saturated or has absorbed all it can, roughly its own weight, it disposes of the rest as methyl mercury and this can be absorbed into your body.

 You can take a look at the mercury poisoning symptoms page to see if this might be a problem for you.

 You can learn how to do mercury testing here